iTecAI/CS-HMI-Fibra/README.md

 # CS-HMI-Fibra
 Fibra - Its like Libra but a fib!
 Although Libra is totally a fib too.
-This is a CS project, pls dont hurt me
+This is a CS project, pls dont hurt me *Note*: I will be keeping the server running for a few weeks or until this is graded.
+If it happens to go down, email me and I'll get it running again.
+However, all the information is in the Markdown docs.

 ## Sources
 [bibliography.info](attribution/bibliography.info)